 - Add the corn & shredded chicken.
 Season with salt & pepper.

-- Add the tomatillo sauce and stir, cook for another minute or two and remove from heat.
+- Cook for another minute or two and remove from heat.

 - Add the cheese and cover until the cheese is melted.